rapidsai/deployment/source/cloud/nvidia/brev.md

 ![Screenshot of the instance creation summary screen with the deploy button highlighted](/_static/images/platforms/brev/brev5.png)

 ### Option 2.
 Setting up your Brev Launchable

 1. Go to **[Brev's Launchable Creator](https://brev.nvidia.com/launchables/create)** (requires account)
 2. Click **Compute** and select your GPU based on GPU type, number of GPUs, the cloud provider, and/or budget you have.
 It is good to understand your GPU requirements before picking an instance, or use it to figure out which instance.
 Once selected, click **Save**
 3. Click **Container**.
 When adding the **Container**, you can use the NVIDIA RAPIDS Container, use Docker Compose and edit our example yaml so that it preinstalls any additional conda or pip packages into your container before entry.
-  1. If you just need standard NVIDIA RAPIDS install, Select **Container Mode > NVIDIA RAPIDS Container**.
+4. If you just need standard NVIDIA RAPIDS install, Select **Container Mode > NVIDIA RAPIDS Container**.
 If using the Base Container, you may need to preinstall Jupyter.
 If using the Notebooks Container, **Do not** Preinstall Jupyter, as that will break your instance.
-  2. If you need a customized environment, with additional packages on top of NVIDIA RAPIDSm use **Docker Compose** When using Docker Compose, you can upload a docker-compse yaml file.
+5. If you need a customized environment, with additional packages on top of NVIDIA RAPIDSm use **Docker Compose** When using Docker Compose, you can upload a docker-compse yaml file.
 Here is an example docker-compose file, **[docker/brev/docker-compose-nb-2412.yaml](https://github.com/clara-parabricks-workflows/single-cell-analysis-blueprint/raw/main/docker/brev/docker-compose-nb-2412.yaml)** that you can use as your base. **Do not** Preinstall Jupyter when using that file, as it already will be installed.
-  3. Click **Save**
+6. Click **Save**
-4. Click **Files** and add in any publicly avaialble single file or  github repository.
+7. Click **Files** and add in any publicly available single file or github repository.
 Click **Save**
-5. In **Ports**, please open ports **8888, 8787, and 8786**.
+8. In **Ports**, please open ports **8888, 8787, and 8786**.
 Name port 8888 `jupyter` so Brev can treat it as a Jupyter-Lab based instance and provide an **Open Notebook** button.
 Click **Save**
-6. Name your Launchable, then Save your Launchable!
+9. Name your Launchable, then Save your Launchable!
-7. Whenever you're ready to use your Launchable, Select your Launchable and hit **Deploy Launchable**
+10. Whenever you're ready to use your Launchable, Select your Launchable and hit **Deploy Launchable**

 ## Accessing your instance

 There are a few ways to access your instance:

 1. Directly access Jupyter Lab from the Brev GUI
 1. Using the Brev CLI to connect to your instance....
 1. Using Visual Studio Code
 1. Using SSH via your terminal
 1. Access using the Brev tunnel
 1. Sharing a service with others